sommern/larasynth/README.md

 synthesizer's continuous controller parameters as you play, allowing for expressive control of the synthesizer that you cannot achieve alone.

+See the [user documentation](https://larasynth.readthedocs.io/) for more information about using Larasynth.

 ## Requirements

 Larasynth is a terminal application, so it requires basic experience with the